- Hiatal Hernia: Hidden Cause of Chronic Illness

 Louis Pasteur is regarded as a hero in medical circles for his “germ theory” of disease.
-I won't dispute that the discovery of micro-organisms wasn't important.
-It was.
-It helped us develop better sanitation methods and prevent the spread of a lot of disease.
+I won't dispute that the discovery of micro-organisms wasn't important—it was.
+It helped us to develop better sanitation methods and prevent the spread of disease.
 However, we've carried our obsession with germs too far.

 Furthermore, it's totally unnecessary.
-For example, a 2005 FDA report concluded that there is no added benefit to antibacterial soaps over regular soap and water.
+A 2005 FDA report concluded that there is no added benefit to antibacterial soaps over regular soap and water.
 Even the AMA took an official stance against adding antimicrobials to consumer products in 2000.

 Second, they contribute to the development of disease resistant microbes.
 They may actually make a person more, not less, prone to skin infections.
 That's partly because of their toxicity and partly because there are friendly microbes on our skin (just like there are in our colon) which help protect us.
 These antiseptics kill the good along with the bad.

 The other reason over disinfecting is bad is because our bodies need to be exposed to a certain amount of germs to develop immunity.
 Even though our bodies are exposed to germs everyday, we don't get sick from them because the body was designed to be able to deal with a certain level of these infectious organisms.
 In fact, it's necessary to have some exposure to germs in order to develop the immune system.
 If you were raised in a completely sterile environment, the body would never be presented with any microbial challenges and wouldn't build up resistance to microbes.
 The microbes which are naturally present in our environment provide a kind of natural vaccination process.